fpco/terraform-aws-foundation/examples/s3-full-access-policy/README.md

 make test
 ```

 This will build and run the test executable.
+The output is currently the HSpec reports and the output from the logger.
 The tests poll for around 20 seconds until they find the target bucket.
 Expect the test overall to take around a minute to run after the executable build is complete.
 Stack is a dependency of this step and must be installed in order to build and run the tests.

 ### Destruction